1971 Tennessee Volunteers football team: Schedule

-Season summary
+Game summaries

-at Florida
+At Florida

 Third-string quarterback Phil Pierce led Tennessee on a 99-yard drive in the third quarter, capped by a 20-yard touchdown pass to Stan Trott to take the lead for good.
 The Volunteers lost their first and second-string quarterbacks to knee injuries during the game.

 Penn State

 Before the game, Bobby Majors was honored alongside his brothers, Iowa State head coach Johnny and the late Billy, for the family's overall contribution to the school's football program.
 Majors finished his final home game with 195 return yards on kicks and punts.
 With the win, the Volunteers accepted a bid to play in the Liberty Bowl against Arkansas.